attamatti/relion_particle_backtrace/README.txt

 2) manually pick a point on one micrograph and save the results so relion creates the directory structure

-3) run the script on a relion particles file in the directory where the manualpick job stores the _bactrace.star files
+3) run the script on a relion particles file in the directory where the manualpick job stores the _backtrace.star files

 4) continue the manual pick job to see the reults